-West Ham manager 'mugged at gunpoint'
+West Ham manager mugged at gunpoint

-West Ham manager Pellegrini 'mugged at gunpoint' in Chile
+West Ham manager Pellegrini mugged at gunpoint in Chile

 West Ham's manager Manuel Pellegrini has been mugged at gunpoint in Chile.